jakelashbrook/discover-penwith/README.md

     - Issue Fix - removed the type attribute from the index.html page.
 [Issue Fixed](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjakelashbrook.github.io%2Fdiscover-penwith%2Findex.html).
  - ii.
 Error listed for the function saying 'Attribute function not allowed at this point of the a element'.
     - Issue Fix - First attempt, moving the function call to the start of the attribute list.
 This makes no difference whatsoever, so then
-    I tired to change the function attribute to the onclick attribute.
+    I tried to change the function attribute to the onclick attribute.
 This [fixed the issue](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjakelashbrook.github.io%2Fdiscover-penwith%2Findex.html).
+ - iii.
+I tried to change the pictures in the Town Information Area and the Top5 to amp-img tags to improve performance, however this was not a real fix, so i decided to change the images back to the img tag.
+I will review this again in the future.
 3. Checked to see all images are loaded correctly- No issues found.
 4. Checked all buttons are functioning correctly- No issues found.
 5. HTML sections need to be distinguished for SEO- Section and Main tags added to index.html.